List of Castlevania characters: Trevor Belmont

 In the Lords of Shadow series, Trevor is the son of Gabriel and Marie Belmont.
-He makes his debut in Mirror of Fate where it is revealed that, under orders from Pan, who foresaw Gabriel's turn to darkness, Trevor's existence was kept secret from his father by the Brotherhood of Light, and he was not told of his parentage until adulthood.
-Shamed by his lineage, he ventured to Dracula's castle to defeat his father and avenge his mother, but falls to Dracula and is impaled by his own combat cross.
+He debuts in Mirror of Fate, which reveals that, under orders from Pan, who foresaw Gabriel's turn to darkness, the Brotherhood of Light kept his existence secret from his father, and he was not told of his parentage until adulthood.
+Shamed by his lineage, he ventures to Dracula's castle to defeat his father and avenge his mother, but falls to Dracula and is impaled by his own combat cross.
 The Mirror of Fate reveals the truth of his father's circumstances to Trevor, leading him to pity Dracula and reveal his identity as he dies.
-Horrified, Dracula attempts to revive Trevor by making him drink his blood but seemingly fails.
+Horrified, Dracula attempts to revive Trevor by making him drink his blood, but seemingly fails.
 Never knowing Trevor's true name, Dracula buries him within his castle in a coffin bearing the name "Alucard".
-Trevor reawakens thirty years later as a vampire, taking the name engraved on the coffin.
-He returns in the sequel Lords of Shadow 2 where he plays an important part in his father's journey of redemption.
+Thirty years later, Trevor reawakens as a vampire and takes on the name Alucard, after what was engraved on the coffin.
+He returns in the sequel Lords of Shadow 2, where he plays an important part in his father's journey of redemption.

-In the animated adaptation, Trevor is the last of House Belmont; a noble house whose dedication in protecting the citizens of Wallachia led to the Church excommunicating them and evicting them from their ancestral lands (as they were accused of practicing black magic.)
-He first appears as a lazy drunkard, though eventually sobers to reveal his great skill in slaying monsters.

-Trevor is voiced by Richard Madden in Mirror of Fate and Richard Armitage in the Castlevania animated series.
+Trevor is voiced by Richard Madden in Mirror of Fate.